hs7t/cubby/README.md

 ## Features
 - look at the map!
 (I designed it with rice!)
 - click on map points - or navigator items - to discover new websites!
+- find spots with silly addresses!
-- read critic-like descriptions of websites as if they were places!
+- read silly directions and descriptions of websites!

 ## About